Enakhimionsam/Home-page-sam/planning/interviews.md

 - He follows a course Hack Your Future course in Brussels.

 ## Ambitions
-- He want to be a creative web developer where he can create an application to detect Carbon dioxide emission in every area.
+- He wants to be a creative web developer where he can create an application and website where individuals can give report of weather changes.
-- He want to be a research scientist.
+- He wants to be a research scientist.

 ## Interests
 - He likes cooking.